 - Reduce and eliminate healthcare associated central line associated bacteremias (CLABS) or bloodstream infections

-- Reduce and eliminate Surgical Site Infections (SSIs) associated with a surgical procedure performed in an ambulatory or in-patient setting
+- Reduce and eliminate surgical site infections (SSIs) associated with a surgical procedures

 - Reducing infection through enhanced patient knowledge